 Along the way Neva found minor film roles, in addition to directing 15 Shakespeare productions while teaching drama in secondary school.
 Her book, “Hey Shakespeare!
 From Page to Stage in 20 Days” includes her play, “Hey Shakespeare, Get a Job!” which was aimed for children ages 10-14.

 Recently, she's written several ten-minute plays and two full-length plays: "Ripperology" and "Raptured: the Disappearance and Discovery of Aimee Semple McPherson" for an adult audience.
 "Ripperology" had a staged reading at the Pear a few years ago.
-"Raptured" had a reading at the Dragon Theatre last year.
-The current 2018 production of "Raptured" will be the world premiere.
+"Raptured" had a reading at the Dragon Theatre within the last five years.
+The 2018 production of "Raptured" was the world premiere.

 Neva's mission in theater life, is to "bring the person to a new reality", as Sister Aimee says in "Raptured".
 Neva believes all energy is creative energy, and it spills over into all aspects of our lives.